Cataracts in Dogs: Symptoms, Causes, and Treatment

 A veterinarian with a black shirt is leaning on the table beside a brown dog with curly fur.

-One potential eye problem our best friends can face is cataracts.
-Essentially, it's a condition that blocks light from reaching the retina, resulting in vision problems that can lead to complete blindness if left untreated.
+A potential challenge they may encounter is cataracts, an eye condition that blocks light from entering the retina.
+Because of this, affected dogs may experience vision problems that may eventually lead to complete blindness if left untreated.

-In this blog, we're going to talk all about cataracts in dogs, from causes to treatment and prevention.
+In this blog, we're going to talk all about cataracts in dogs, from signs and causes to treatment and prevention.

 Genetics